 When the body is able to digest foods better, it can ultimately help with weight loss.

 There are 30 percent more people who are obese than undernourished in the world, and much is due to the increased amount of frankenwheat in our foods.
 In fact, it’s been reported that each American consumes about 55 pounds of wheat flour every year!

 Einkorn flour is a healthier choice, and while it’s best to consume all wheat in moderation, choosing einkorn ancient grains over more modern wheat can help reduce the risk of obesity and may help you lose weight, in particular because studies show that the quality of einkorn surpasses other wheats.

-While einkorn wholemeal is limited in dietary fiber, it’s rich in proteins and unsaturated fatty acids, fructans, and trace elements, such as zinc and iron.
+While einkorn wholemeal is limited in dietary fiber, it’s rich in proteins, unsaturated fatty acids, fructans and trace elements, such as zinc and iron.
 The good concentration of several antioxidant compounds combined with these trace elements contribute to the excellent nutritional properties of einkorn flour.

 4. May Help Delay the Onset of Type 2 Diabetes

 A study conducted at the Department of Endocrinology and Internal Medicine at Aarhus University Hospital in Denmark investigated the physiological effects of ancient wheat whole grain flour diets on the development and progression of type 2 diabetes, specifically to look at the glycemic responses.